 2013 Spring Recital

-| posted in: lessons performance
+| posted in: Lessons Performance

 Tomorrow morning I have my spring recital performance.
 Since the beginning of the semester in January I have been mentally preparing for this date, and every day since then some portion of my practice has been devoted to the piece I’ll be performing, Tchaikovsky’s Chanson Triste.